Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 Also Featured In: New Hampshire Birds You Should Know, Birds in Iowa Spring

-It has a relatively short yellow bill with a dark ring around it, as well as yellow legs.
+It has a relatively short yellow bill with a dark ring around it and yellow legs.

-The genus name for this species of gull comes from the Latin word ‘Larus’ which referred to large sea birds or gulls; while the specific delawarensis refers to the Delaware River where these birds were first discovered.
+The genus name for this species of gull comes from the Latin word ‘Larus,’ which refers to large sea birds or gulls, while the specific delawarensis refers to the Delaware River where these birds were first discovered.

 Phylum | Chordata |